IBM-Blockchain-Archive/marbles/docs/use_local_hyperledger.md

 Their code has the setup for a Fabric network as well as example chaincode.
 We will only be using the network setup part.

-Download their samples with the command:
+Download their node samples with the command:

 ```bash
 git clone https://github.com/hyperledger/fabric-samples.git